Torbay and Brixham Railway: Operation

 Wolston obtained the small locomotive Queen second hand, but the line was worked by the South Devon Railway (SDR) at first.
 As well as passenger traffic, there was a dominant trade in fish.
 However Wolston was later in dispute with that company over the setting of commission for connecting traffic.
 Even though that issue was corrected, the T&BR taking over the operation itself for a time, the line ran at a financial loss.
 The SDR had amalgamated with the GWR and the Bristol and Exeter Railway in 1876—the combined company maintained the name Great Western Railway.

 At this time the T&BR took over the operation of its line independently, and evidently the GWR was supportive in this, lending them a relief locomotive when Queen was out of service.
 In January 1877 the GWR sold another small engine, Raven, to the T&BR.

-It proved impossible to sustain the independent existence of the T&BR, and a sale to the GWR was agreed on 19 May 1882; the sale took effect on 1 January 1883, for £12,000.
+It proved impossible to sustain the independent existence of the T&BR, and a sale to the GWR was agreed on 19 May 1882, and authorised by the Great Western Railway (No. 2) Act 1882 (45 & 46 Vict. c. cxlviii); the sale took effect on 1 January 1883, for £12,000.